rtxnik/dotfiles/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

-Personal collection of **dotfiles**—configuration files and scripts to unify and automate my development environment on macOS and Linux.
+A carefully crafted development environment for macOS and Linux—shell configurations, editor settings, and productivity scripts designed for efficiency and consistency.

 ---